thebkv/bkv/exodus21.md

 the judgment changes.

 The danger was known.

 The warning had been given.

 The owner failed to restrain it.

 This gives the disciple one of the chapter's clearest inner rules:

 **what you know to be dangerous within your own field, you are responsible to govern.**

-Strength itself is not condemned.
 The ox is useful strength.
 Once that strength has shown a destructive tendency, the governing consciousness must put a boundary around it.

 ### v33–36 — Responsibility Includes the Conditions We Leave Unguarded